jina-ai/finetuner/docs/advanced-topics/negative-mining.md

 Afterward, the loss is calculated based on the relations between the embeddings.
 Many of Finetuner's loss functions contrast the embeddings of three items, or a __Triplet__.
-Finetuner creates all possible Triplets *(anchor, pos, neg)* from this batch which satisfy the following conditions:
+Finetuner creates all possible triplets *(anchor, pos, neg)* from this batch which satisfy the following conditions:
-For each Triplet, the first is the __anchor__, the second is an embedding that ought to be closer to the embedding of the anchor (has the same label), and the third is one that should be further from the anchor (has a different label).
+For each triplet, the first is the __anchor__, the second is an embedding that ought to be closer to the embedding of the anchor (has the same label), and the third is one that should be further from the anchor (has a different label).
 The objective is to pull the embeddings of items that belong to the same class closer together in the embedding space, while pushing the embeddings of items which belong to different classes farther away from each other.